KarolChilimoniuk/Calculator/README.md

 ### Introduction ⏩

 This is my calculator app coded for fun and skills training.
+I use ES6 JS and PWA.
 ***

 ### Technologies and Tools 🏗